Updated: 10 September 2022 - Changelog at bottom

 Now, not all ETFs go up, but over time they tend to do very well.
 Do yourself a favor and start investing as soon as you're able to.
-A 95% increase over seven years is certainly not worth ignoring!
+Hint: Now is a good time after that inflated nonsense called "2021."

 Feel free to make a copy of the sheet and play around with the weights / investment numbers.